rapportive-oss/storm-amqp-spout/README.markdown

 ## Caveats ##

-This is very early software.
+This is early software.
+It has been used at production volumes, but not yet for business-critical use cases.
 It may break and the API is liable to change completely between releases.
 Pull requests, patches and bug reports are very welcome.